Skip to main content

 By Kansas, Policy

 KANSAS is considered a One-Party Consent State, in that at least one person involved in the recorded communication must consent.
 Illegal recordings are a misdemeanor and can also result in civil damages.
-VIDEO SURVEILLANCE As per the Upcounsel website1, Video surveillance laws differ greatly from state to state.
-There’s a total lack of federal laws prohibiting video surveillance in public,…
+BUT...
+There are circumstances and spaces that can affect whether you can legally record your abuser, even in a 1-party consent state.
+DOCUMENT, DOCUMENT, DOCUMENT!
+We know…

 Read More